 Did You Experience a Fall Caused by Negligence?

 If you were hurt in a fall, you deserve compensation for your injuries.
-Set up a consultation with the Heslin Law Firm to get started.
+Set up a consultation with the Slip and Fall Lawyers at Heslin Law Firm to get started.
 We are ready to work with you to overcome these common defenses and help you get on the road to recovery.